Thepuppetqueen57/Javru/README.md

 # How to use
  Very simple.
- Make sure you have [the jvm and jdk](https://www.java.com) installed Then just go to a dir with a java file and run what you set the exe name as and then the name of your java file
+ Make sure you have [the jvm and jdk](https://www.java.com) and [the kotlin compiler](https://kotlinlang.org/docs/command-line.html) installed
+ Then just go to a dir with a java file and run what you set the exe name as and then the name of your java file

 # Disclaimer
- This is a modified version of [ts-node](https://github.com/Thepuppetqueen57/ts-node)
+ This is a heavily modified version of [ts-node](https://github.com/Thepuppetqueen57/ts-node)